Genocide: Methods

+The UN Commission of Experts that convened on the Bosnian Genocide defined various ethnic cleansing practices—torture, arbitrary arrest, extrajudicial executions, sexual violence, confinement of civilian population, forcible displacement, military attacks or threats of attacks on civilians, and wanton destruction of property—stating that "such acts could also fall within the meaning of the Genocide Convention."

-Men, particularly young adults, are disproportionately targeted for killing before other victims in order to stem resistance.
-Although diverse forms of sexual violence—ranging from rape, forced pregnancy, forced marriage, sexual slavery, mutilation, forced sterilization—can affect either males or females, women are more likely to face it.
-The combination of killing of men and sexual violence against women is often intended to disrupt reproduction of the targeted group.
-Those scholars who write about the relationship between colonialism and genocide have explored a wide range of means of group destruction and devastation in colonial settings, such as indigenous land theft, forced labor, environmental destruction, apartheid and other forms of systemic discrimination.
-Indirect forms of killing include starvation and deprivation of other basic needs such as water, clothing, shelter, and medical care.
-Starvation has been the main method of destruction in many genocides.
+Men, particularly young adults, are disproportionately targeted for killing before other victims to stem resistance.
+Although diverse forms of sexual violence—ranging from genocidal rape, forced pregnancy, forced marriage, sexual slavery, mutilation, and forced sterilization—can affect either males or females, women are more likely to face it.
+The combination of the killing of men and sexual violence against women is often intended to disrupt the reproduction of the targeted group.

+The weapons of genocide are varied and flexible, with perpetrators' strategies varying based on the technology available.
+The invention of deadlier weapons enabled more systematic forms of destruction (for example, using gas chambers in the Holocaust versus relying on harsh desert conditions in the Herero genocide).
+A countervailing tendency is to avoid appearing like the stereotypical genocide by employing more selective violence, such as drone warfare.

+Non-lethal means

+Although the popular view conceives of genocide as involving mass killing, according to many definitions, it may occur without victims suffering physical harm.
+Scholars who focus on the relationship between colonialism and genocide document other means of group destruction and devastation: indigenous land theft, forced labor, environmental destruction, apartheid, and other forms of systemic discrimination.
+Indirect forms of killing include starvation and the deprivation of other basic needs such as water, clothing, shelter, and medical care.

-Although the popular view of genocide is that it involves mass killing, according to many definitions it may occur without a single person being killed.
-Forced displacement is a common feature of many genocides, with the victims often transported to another location where their destruction is easier for the perpetrators.
-In some cases, victims are transported to sites where they are killed or deprived of the necessities of life.
+Forced displacement is also a common feature of many genocides, with the victims transported, deported, or expelled.
 People are often killed by the displacement itself, as was the case for many Armenian genocide victims, and their homes are razed or stolen.
 Although definitions vary, cultural genocide usually refers to tactics that target a group by means other than attacking its physical, biological existence.
 It encompasses attacks against the victims' language, religion, cultural heritage, political and intellectual leaders, and traditional lifestyle, and is commonly encountered even in cases where it is not the primary means of group destruction.
 Along with the abduction of children from the victimized group, such as residential schools, cultural genocide is particularly common during settler-colonial consolidation.
-Perpetrators often deny indigenous' groups existence and identity.
+Perpetrators often deny Indigenous groups' existence and identity.